 - Died December 19, 2012 in Springfield, IL USA

 A tall and thin right-hander, George O'Donnell was signed as an amateur free agent by the St. Louis Browns before the 1949 season.
 The 6' 3", 175 lb. pitcher won 18 and lost 22 in the Browns minor league system in 1949 and 1950.
-He was then sent from the St. Louis organization to the Pittsburgh Pirates in a unknown transaction before the 1951 season.
+He was then drafted from the St. Louis organization by the Waco Pirates in the class B phase of the 1950 Rule V Draft.

 O'Donnell stayed in the minors through 1961, winding up his 13-season minor league run with the Syracuse Chiefs of the International League.
 George appeared in 530 games, pitching 1,948 innings on his way to a career 127-93 record and a 3.44 ERA.